wix-incubator/quix/documentation/docs/installation.md

 ## Configuration
 Most of the configuration you'll need is done through environment variables. docker-compose can load environment-variables easily through a `.env` file.
-You can rename our [env-example](https://github.com/wix/quix/blob/master/env-example) file to `.env`, and modify it's values as needed.
+You should rename our [env-example](https://github.com/wix/quix/blob/master/env-example) file to `.env`, and modify it's values as needed.

 #### Presto
 By default, Quix works with demo Presto instance that runs inside Docker Compose.